 Generally, the pipes within a property are the responsibility of the property owner.
 However, we believed that doing these minor repairs would reduce the amount of stormwater that is accidentally getting in to our sewer system and reduce the pressure on the pipes during rain events.
 The pilot gave us a better understanding of the extent of the improvement we can achieve if these repairs are carried out throughout the township.

-If you would like to know more about the project, issues with inflow and infiltration, the difference between stormwater and wastewater, ideas for dealing with stormwater on your property, or the data collected on groundwater and river levels in the Opotiki township, please check out the details on the FAQs page.
+If you would like to know more about the project, issues with inflow and infiltration and ideas for dealing with stormwater on your property, please check out the details on the FAQs page.
 Feel free to contact us with any other questions about the project.